plone/training/user_generated_content.rst

 Self-registration
 -----------------

-* Go to the Security controlpanel at http://localhost:8080/Plone/@@security-controlpanel and Enable self-registration
+* Go to the Security control panel at http://localhost:8080/Plone/@@security-controlpanel and Enable self-registration
 * Leave "Enable User Folders" off unless you want a community site.